District

 Jodi Gannon

-My first experience living in the North Fork Valley was in 1976, when my family moved here from Calabasas, CA, as the smog, earthquakes and fires pushed us west.
-My father was an EMT in Paonia, and I remember the "pages" that were actually the phone (landline) ringing endlessly until someone picked up and shouted "I'm here!".
-After a stint on the East Coast, I moved back to Paonia in 2002, to raise my son in a more family friendly environment.
-I worked as an electrician's apprentice, Realtor, and medical massage therapist.
-I have worked with North Fork EMS since 2018, witnessing the growth of an organization that puts community first, and other like minded crew members who work together tirelessly to provide care for those who need our essential services.
-I look forward to many more years of service.
+After a stint on the East Coast, she returned to Paonia in 2002 to raise her son in a more family-friendly environment.
+She worked as an electrician's apprentice, realtor, and medical massage therapist before joining North Fork EMS in 2018.
+Since then, she has witnessed the growth of an organization that puts community first, working alongside dedicated crew members who provide tireless care for those who need essential services.
+She looks forward to many more years of service.

 Crawford Captain